 As the number of people who call themselves vegan grows exponentially around the world (a 500% increase in the last three years in the US), there is a huge appetite for information and insights into all aspects of vegan life: from the ethics of animal farming to the environmental and health benefits that come with a shift to plant-based eating.

-The International Vegan Film Festival, the world's first and largest vegan film festival, will host its third annual Festival in Ottawa at The Chamber Theatre at Ben Franklin Place on October 17th, 2020.
+The International Vegan Film Festival, the world's first and largest vegan film festival, will host its fourth annual Festival in Ottawa at The Chamber Theatre at Ben Franklin Place on October 30th, 2021.

 It will not only showcase the talents of extraordinary filmmakers, but serve as a crucial link connecting the global community of vegans and inspiring non-vegans to make kinder, and more informed food choices.